Few military commanders can rival the scale of Horatio Nelson’s legacy, made all the more potent by his death in the midst of his greatest victory.

 13. Nelson received a fatal wound at Trafalgar

-At around 1.15pm, as he walked the quarterdeck of the HMS Victory, Nelson was hit by a bullet from a musket, which punctured his lung and fractured his spine.
+At around 1.15pm, as he walked the quarterdeck of the HMS Victory, Nelson was hit in the shoulder by a bullet from a musket, which punctured his lung and fractured his spine.
 He died several hours later.

 14. His last words were, “Thank God I have done my duty”